-This fellowship offers journalists from across Asia the opportunity to undergo a three-month course of study and exchange at Wee Kim Wee School of Communication and Information in Singapore.
-The aim of the fellowship is to allow participants to sharpen their professional skills and deepen their understanding of key journalism trends.
-Fellows will be provided with a $1,500 stipend per month, free accommodation, as well as having their travel costs covered.
+This Fellowship offers journalists from across Asia the opportunity to undergo a three-month course of study and exchange at Wee Kim Wee School of Communication and Information in Singapore.
+The aim is to allow participants to sharpen their professional skills and deepen their understanding of key journalism trends.
+Fellows will be provided with a $1,500 stipend per month, accommodation and travel costs.

 United States, Pakistan

-This program from the United States Educational Foundation in Pakistan involves journalists from both countries working together and building real professional relationships, as well as the opportunity to learn about media reporting in each other’s countries.
-This program will provide approximately 110-140 participants from Pakistan the opportunity to study and take an active part in journalism as practiced in the United States.
-Selected participants will spend up to 4 weeks at a U.S newsroom.
+This programme from the United States Educational Foundation in Pakistan involves journalists from both countries working together and building real professional relationships, as well as the opportunity to learn about media reporting in each other’s countries.
+It will provide approximately 110-140 participants from Pakistan the opportunity to study and take an active part in the media industry in the United States.
+Selected participants will spend up to four weeks in an American newsroom.

 Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste, Vietnam

-This program in Southeast Asian Journalism brings mid-career journalists (with at least five years of experience) from Asian countries together for the purpose of pursuing in-depth investigative reporting projects and increasing interaction among media professionals in the region.
-The program aims to deepen understanding among journalists in Southeast Asia while exposing regional readers and viewers to in-depth reportage produced within the region.
-Women journalists, journalists working outside the country capital, and journalists working in alternative or community media are encouraged to apply.
+This programme in Southeast Asian Journalism brings mid-career journalists (with at least five years of experience) from Asian countries together for the purpose of pursuing in-depth investigative reporting projects and increasing interaction among media professionals in the region.
+It aims to deepen understanding among journalists in Southeast Asia while exposing regional readers and viewers to in-depth reportage produced within the region.
+Women journalists, journalists working outside the country capital and journalists working in alternative or community media outlets are encouraged to apply.

-The International Center for Journalism at Freie Universität Berlin will offer its new course in October 2019, the European Journalism-Fellowships 2019-2020.
-The programme will enable participants to network with professional colleagues from Eastern and Western Europe and the United States and provide them with the opportunity to take a two-semester leave from their professional positions and spend a sabbatical year at the Freie Universität Berlin widening their knowledge while pursuing their research project.
-The announcement is directed to experienced journalists with good German language skills from Eastern and Western Europe, Russia, the USA and the Middle East.
+The International Center for Journalism at Freie Universität Berlin offers the European Journalism-Fellowships to enable participants to network with professional colleagues from Eastern and Western Europe and the United States.
+It will also provide them with the opportunity to take a two-semester leave from their professional positions and spend a sabbatical year at the Freie Universität Berlin, widening their knowledge while pursuing their research project.
+The Fellowship is for experienced journalists with good German language skills from Eastern and Western Europe, Russia, the USA and the Middle East.

 Europe, Armenia, Azerbaijan, Georgia and Turkey

-This program, named after the Czech journalist, writer, and translator Milena Jesenská, offers European journalists time off from their professional duties in order to pursue in-depth research on a topic of their choice.
+This programme, named after the Czech journalist, writer and translator Milena Jesenská, offers European journalists time off from their professional duties in order to pursue in-depth research on a topic of their choice.
 The call is directed towards cultural journalists, with the term “cultural” being interpreted in a broad sense to encompass a wide variety of intellectual and artistic fields.
 However, applicants’ work may also deal with societal issues of European relevance and be related to one of IWM’s main research fields.
-During the next fellowship term (July 2019–June 2020) four fellows are invited to spend three months each at the IWM in Vienna, and they will receive a monthly stipend of EUR 2,500.